opsabove/COLMAP-Pipeline/README.md

 ## Recommended workflow

-This tool is designed to work alongside **Framer** — a drone footage processing tool that extracts frames from equirectangular 360° video, reprojects them to perspective virtual cameras, and writes GPS EXIF from SRT telemetry files.
+Extract frames from your drone footage using any frame export tool that writes GPS EXIF metadata.
+For best results, export perspective (flat) frames with GPS tags from the original telemetry.

 ```
-DJI Avata 360 footage
+Drone footage
         ↓
-    Framer  →  GPS-tagged perspective frames
+Frame export tool  →  GPS-tagged frames
         ↓
 COLMAP Pipeline  →  sparse reconstruction
         ↓